Loading

 towards hardware.

-The multi-terrain policy reaches its navigation goals reliably across the simulation environments I built.
-The next step is validating it on physical hardware, tightening the navigation integration for tighter corridors, and improving recovery behaviors after unexpected falls.
+The multi terrain policy reaches its navigation goals reliably across the simulation environments I built.
+The next steps are to validate it on physical hardware, tighten the navigation integration for narrow corridors, and improve recovery behaviors after unexpected falls.

 Most of the detailed results from this internship are under NDA.
-What I can say is that this was the first time I had to build something with an actual operational constraint — not a research demo, but a system someone would actually deploy in the field.
-That changes how you think about every design decision.
+What I can say is that this was the first time I had to build something with a real operational constraint.
+It was not a research demo.
+It was a system someone would actually deploy in the field, and that changes how you think about every design decision.